Kero76/Job-Offer/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Job Offer settings under Setting and create your first offer.
 4. Add shortcodes for displaying offers in your website.
+5. Create offers and validate and publish new post for displayed automatically your offer, or using shortcode with id for cusomize your website.

 == Frequently Asked Questions ==